johnshaughnessy/osai-ubuntu/ansible/README.md

 - The `control node` is the computer where you will issue `ansible` commands.
 - The `target node` is the (remote) computer that you are trying to configure.

-The target node should have a fresh installation of Ubuntu Server 23.10.
+The target node should be running Ubuntu 22.04.

-> In retrospect, things would have been easier with 22.04, because NVIDIA officially supports `cuda` and `nvidia-container-toolkit` on ubuntu 22.04.
+> The latest Ubuntu version is 23.10, but we use 22.04 because NVIDIA officially supports `cuda` and `nvidia-container-toolkit` on Ubuntu 22.04.

 In order to run the `ansible` setup script: